dev22Intellial/manageBom/README.md

         *   Detailed tables showing Matching Parts (highlighting differences), Added Parts, and Removed Parts.
     *   Includes robust error handling and user-friendly messages for parsing failures.

+## Screenshots
+For a visual demonstration of the application's features, please refer to the screenshots located in the `demo_screenshots` folder.

 ## Setup Instructions

 ### Prerequisites